CallMeKadno/qnet/README.md

 </p>

 # ⛓️ <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Orbitron&pause=1000&color=DCDCDC&vCenter=true&width=435&height=20&lines=%3E_++RUN+QNET" alt="Typing SVG" /></a>
 A simple Privacy-Hardened Network Wrapper for Linux systems.
-Qnet is designed to route your traffic through **Tor, VPN, or both**, with system-wide enforcement, leak detection, and kill-switch protection out of the box.
-With support for manual and daemon modes, proxychains integration, and provides notifications for important events for both DE (Desktop Environment) and headless (Server) infrastructures.
+Qnet is designed to route your traffic through **Tor, VPN, or both**, with system-wide enforcement, leak detection, and kill-switch protection out of the box - *some features still in development after porting to python though*.
+With upcoming proxychains support and notifications for important events for both DE (_Desktop Environment_) and headless (_Server_) infrastructures.

 ## Features

-- System-wide **Tor routing** with optional proxychains chaining.
+- System-wide **Tor routing** for all users
-- **ProtonVPN** support, including VPN-over-Tor mode.
-- **Daemon mode** for continuous monitoring and automatic kill-switch enforcement.
-- **Leak detection**: monitors public IP, DNS, and Tor connectivity.
-- **Kill-switch**: blocks all outgoing traffic if a leak is detected.
-- **Padding noise**: optional traffic padding in daemon modes to obscure patterns.
-- **Local subnet blocking**: prevents traffic to LAN or reserved subnets while active.
-- **Notifications** via `notify-send` for start, stop, leaks, and kill-switch events.
-- **Alias setup**: automatically adds `qnet` alias on first run.
+- **Tor command shell** where every command automatically uses `torsocks` (TCP only)
+- **Tor Browser integration** with automatic launch if installed
+- **Dependency management**: automatically installs missing packages (`tor`, `torsocks`, `curl`)
+- **torsocks configuration cleanup** to suppress warnings
+- **New-line input in shell** ensures each command is executed on a fresh line
+- **Automatic cleanup**: restores iptables and stops Tor service on exit

 ## Installation